muki01/Gaming_Website_Template/README.md

 ```

 ## :scroll: Changelog
-Free Full Games gets weekly updates with new features, improvements, and bugfixes.
+Free Full Games gets updates with new features, improvements, and bugfixes.
 Be sure to check out the [changelog here]().

 ## This is Main Page